Are You Ready For A Robot Dentists Artificial Intelligence and Robotics?

 The term artificial intelligence (AI) and the official pursuit of intelligent machines in the scientific community actually dates to a 1956 conference of researchers from Dartmouth and IBM.

-Technology and people do not have to be in competition.
-Machines are better at things like crunching numbers, remembering things, finding patterns, lifting heavy objects, and moving with precision; humans are better at tasks that involve creativity, abstract thinking, and uncertainty.
+Technology and people do not have to compete.
+Machines are better at crunching numbers, remembering things, finding patterns, lifting heavy objects, and moving with precision; humans are better at tasks that involve creativity, abstract thinking, and uncertainty.
 Collaborating with AI systems, we can augment and amplify many aspects of work and life.

 First Dental Implant installed by a Robot Dentist